Updated: Apr 29

 Two themes can be drawn out from this song.
 The universality of the victory of Jesus and the purpose of Jesus' followers in the world, both of which are relevant to us and will set the tone for how we read future chapters.

 Jesus death and resurrection was for all people and nations.
-This shouldn't be too controversial given the song we've just read but some seem to think that God only loved some of the world to give his only son to (see John 3:16 for full context).
+This shouldn't be too controversial given the song we've just read but some seem to think that God only loved some of the world to give his only son to (see John 3:16 for why this is incorrect).
 God made the world, saw that it was good and made humans in his image.
-Despite humanity continually trying to access life and wisdom on their own terms rather than God's, God continues to love and humble himself to walk with humanity.
+Despite humanity continually trying to access life, power and wisdom on their own terms rather than God's, God continues to love and humble himself to walk with humanity.
 He creates covenants with his people, contracts that mean that a sovereign God enters into relationships with people who regularly mess up and break the covenant.
 These covenants in the early books of the bible are with individuals who will only later become the patriarchs of Israel.
 One covenant is being picked up on here, the Abrahamic covenant from Genesis 12:1-4:

 ‘I will make you into a great nation,